Sara Rojas

 I'm a PhD Candidate at KAUST in Saudi Arabia, under the supervision of Professor Bernard Ghanem.

-Experience in 3D computer vision: neural rendering, 3D reconstruction, 3D-based recognition tasks, diffusion models and robustness.
+Experience in 3D computer vision: neural rendering, 3D reconstruction, and 3D-based recognition tasks

 I've recently completed a research internship at Naver Labs Europe, where I worked on extending MAST3R to better understand humans in-the-wild.
 I was fortunate to be advised by Gregory Rogez, Matthieu Armando, and Vincent Leroy.